top of page

 Merci (F) or Bedankt (D)

-The first fortifications of the coastal city (to protect it from pirates) were built in the first century under Julius Caesars reign.
-It eventually became the capitol of Flanders in the middle ages which is when its now famous canals were built.
-It is also the home of the world's first Stock Exchange, founded by Napolianic decree in 1801 (the Bourse, source of the European words for stock exchange even today; börsen, Børs Börse, Börs, børs Borsa valori, bolsa etc.)
+The first fortifications of the coastal city🔍 (against pirates) were built in the 1st c under Julius Caesars.
+It later became the capitol of medieval Flanders which is when its now famous canals were built.
+It is also the home of the world's first Stock Exchange, founded by Napoleonic decree in 1801 (the Bourse, source of the European words for stock exchange even today; börsen, Børs Börse, Börs, børs Borsa valori, bolsa etc.)

 a bit of background...

-Built to accommodate the success of it's Brugse Zot beer - which translates to “fools of Bruges” - a nickname given in the 15th c. by Maximilian, ruler of Flanders after he was temporarily held prisoner in Craenenburg House.
-Later, when the town requested a new mental hospital, he famously remarked the whole town was made of fools so they didn't need a hospital, they only needed to lock the city gates.
+.......................
+De Halve Maan Brewery* built a 2 mile beer pipeline 120+ ft deep (avoiding private land to prevent tapping!) for it's Brugse Zot beer - meaning "fools of Bruges" - a 15c nickname given by Maximilian of Flanders, (once held prisoner in Craenenburg House.)
+When Bruges later requested a new mental hospital, he said the town was all fools, so they only need lock the city gates.

 FUN FACT:

-The city has been a popular tourist attraction for it's medieval architecture since the 19th century.
-It's profile rose even higher with 2008 dark comedy In Bruges about Irish hitmen forced to hide & sightsee in the beautiful city after a botched job.
-It's name recognition & appeal in the UK & USA was greatly boosted by the film and Bruges is now always crowded, so try to go in the off season.
+A popular tourist attraction for it's medieval architecture since the 19c, it's profile rose even higher with 2008 dark comedy In Bruges about Irish hitmen forced to hide & sightsee in the beautiful city after a botched job - and it's name recognition & appeal in the UK & USA was greatly boosted by the film.

 Local Food

-Crevettes Grises/ [Tiny] Grey Shrimp in croquettes or tomatoes
+Crevettes Grises (Grey [tiny] Shrimp) in croquettes or tomatoes

 Must Try Local Cuisine: